verrazzano/docs/content/en/docs/uninstall/backup/prerequisites.md

 Verrazzano provides [Velero](https://velero.io/docs/v1.8/) and [rancher-backup](https://rancher.com/docs/rancher/v2.5/en/backups/) for backup and recovery at the component and platform level.
 Verrazzano also incorporates [MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/) to perform MySQL backup and restore operations.
 Use the following instructions to enable and configure these components in your environment.

-**NOTE**:  The backup functionality for OpenSearch can be used only if the components are enabled explicitly in the Verrazzano CR.

 ## Enable backup components

 To back up and restore persistent data, first you must enable the `velero` and `rancherBackup` components.